 A Business Improvement District (a BID) is a business-led and business-funded body, formed to improve a defined commercial area.
 BIDs have now been operating across the UK for over a decade with well over 300 BIDs established in the UK.
 A BID can unlock meaningful initiatives in town and city centres to improve the quality of people’s everyday lives.

-The InExeter levy is 1% of the rateable value of the premises that a business occupies where the premises have a rateable value of £7,500 or more.
+The InExeter levy is 1.25% of the rateable value of the premises that a business occupies where the premises have a rateable value of £7,500 or more.
 The money is collected by Exeter City Council on behalf of InExeter.
 It is a ring-fenced fund and decisions about expenditure are made by the BID Board of Directors.
-Funds are for use only in the BID area – unlike business rates which are paid into, and redistributed, by government.
+Funds are for use only in the BID area – unlike business rates which are paid into, and redistributed by government.

-A 5-year business plan spanning the current 5-year term of the BID provides the framework for the spending of the levy income.
+A 5-year business plan spanning the current 5 year term (2020-2025) of the BID provides the framework for the spending of the levy income.
 This business plan contains projects that have been approved by the local businesses within the BID area and can be viewed on the Exeter BID website.

 The website also promotes events, activities, places to eat and drink, retail outlets and accommodation all within the BID area.

 For more information about the work or the BID please contact the InExeter team.